fossasia/eventyay-tickets/doc/install/simple_docker.rst

 installation guides):

 * `Docker`_
-* A SMTP server to send out mails, e.g. `Postfix`_ on your machine or some third-party server you have credentials for
+* An SMTP server to send out mails, e.g. `Postfix`_ on your machine or some third-party server you have credentials for
-* A HTTP reverse proxy, e.g. `nginx`_ or Apache to allow HTTPS connections
+* An HTTP reverse proxy, e.g. `nginx`_ or Apache to allow HTTPS connections
 * A `MySQL`_ or `PostgreSQL`_ database server
 * A `redis`_ server